 Configure OAuth connections in Control Room

 OAuth is a secure, efficient, and easy-to-use open standard authorization protocol that helps you protect user privacy.
 It defines how to delegate or provide authorization to applications to access resources (such as remote or third-party APIs, or user data) without the user having to provide their username and password credentials.
+Currently, this configuration is only required if you are completing the PixieBrix connection setup.

 Note: The Salesforce mark and logo, the Microsoft SharePoint mark and logo, the Apigee mark and logo, the ServiceNow mark and logo, and the Genesys mark and logo are trademarks or registered trademarks of Salesforce, Inc., Microsoft Corp., Google LLC, ServiceNow, Inc., and Genesys, respectively, and are used for identification purposes only.